gauss5930/KoRAE/README.md

 {output}
 ```

-Since we implemented KoRAE prompt format on model's tokenizer, you can utilize it with `apply_chat_template`.
+Since we implemented the KoRAE prompt format on the model's tokenizer, you can utilize it with `apply_chat_template`.
 For more details, please refer to the [Model card](https://huggingface.co/Cartinoe5930/KoRAE-13b) of KoRAE!

 ## Weights & Bias Result